syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Getting-Started.md

 //Retrieves the current vertical offset of the PdfViewerControl m_currentVerticalOffset = pdfViewerControl.VerticalOffset;

-//Scrolls the content to the specified vertical offset position in the PdfViewerConrol pdfViewerControl.ScrollToOffset(m_currentHorizontalOffset, m_currentVerticalOffset);
+//Scrolls the content to the specified vertical offset position in the PdfViewerControl pdfViewerControl.ScrollToOffset(m_currentHorizontalOffset, m_currentVerticalOffset);

 {% endhighlight %}